andrelandgraf/andrelandgraf/contents/articles/2023-03-25_the_full_stack_of_the_web_platform.md

 The web is a distributed platform and works on a client-server model.

-- Websites are a collection of files that are hosted on web servers. - Web browsers request resources over the internet from web servers.
+- Websites are a collection of files that are hosted on web servers.
+- Web browsers request resources over the internet from web servers.
-- Web servers respond with the requested resources.
+- Web servers respond with the requested resources (or other HTTP responses).

 It doesn't matter which tech stack we use to build our app, there will always be a web server, even if we don't have access to it.